pcoxell/getdata-006-course-project/README.md

 When running run_analysis.R, please ensure that you have downloaded and unzipped the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 Then, ensure that your working directory is set to "UCI HAR Dataset", otherwise the script will not run.

 <h3>Note about speed:</h3>
-The script will take a while to run, please be patient whilst the script is running.
+The script will take a short while to complete, please be patient whilst the script is running.

 <h3>Instructions:</h3>
 1. Download the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip